-For individuals who are asymptomatic adults with FAI who receive FAI surgery, there is no direct evidence that the surgical treatment will prevent the development of OA.
+For individuals who are asymptomatic adults with femoroacetabular impingement who receive FAI surgery, there is no direct evidence that the surgical treatment will prevent the development of OA.
 Relevant outcomes are symptoms, functional outcomes, health status measures, quality of life, and change in disease status.
 Indirect evidence consists of observational studies.
 In retrospective studies of patients with OA, the relevant outcomes were radiographic evidence of hip joint malformations.
 In prospective studies of patients with FAI, the relevant outcome is progression to OA.
-Several

-Proprietary Information of Blue Cross and Blue Shield of Alabama An Independent Licensee of the Blue Cross and Blue Shield Association Blue Advantage Medical Policy #421 large observational studies (>1000 patients) as well as smaller studies have shown radiographic evidence of relationships between abnormal hip morphology and the development of OA.
+Several large observational studies (>1000 patients) as well as smaller studies have shown radiographic evidence of relationships between abnormal hip morphology and the development of OA.
 There have been no studies in which FAI surgery was performed on patients with FAI morphology but no symptoms.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcomes.

-For individuals who are symptomatic adults with FAI who receive FAI surgery, the evidence includes systematic reviews of large and small observational studies and 1 small RCT.
+For individuals who are adults with symptomatic femoroacetabular impingement who receive FAI surgery, the evidence includes systematic reviews of large and small observational studies and several RCTs.
 Relevant outcomes are symptoms, functional outcomes, health status measures, quality of life, and change in disease status.
 Open hip dislocation surgery and arthroscopic surgery are the most common surgical techniques performed on patients with FAI.
 Systematic reviews have evaluated open hip dislocation surgery and arthroscopic surgery, compared with no comparator, nonsurgical management, and other surgical techniques.
 Compared with nonsurgical management, all types of surgical techniques have resulted in significant improvements in functional outcomes, pain, and radiographic measurements.
 The reviews were limited when comparing surgical techniques to each other, because patient characteristics and outcome measurements were heterogeneous among studies.
-The evidence is sufficient to determine the technology results in a meaningful improvement in the net health outcome.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who children 15 years of age or younger with symptomatic FAI who receive FAI surgery, the evidence includes systematic reviews of small observational studies.
+For individuals who are children 15 years of age or younger with symptomatic femoroacetabular impingement who receive FAI surgery, the evidence includes a meta-analysis evaluating small observational studies and case series.
 Relevant outcomes are symptoms, functional outcomes, health status measures, quality of life, and change in disease status.
-While the studies reported improvements in pain and functional outcomes, the sample sizes were relatively small, with an average of 54 patients per study.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+While the studies reported improvements in pain and functional outcomes, the sample sizes were relatively small, ranging between 11 and 116 hips per study.
+Additionally, comparative studies were not identified.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcomes.

-For patients 15 years of age or younger with slipped capital femoral epiphysis associated FAI who receive surgical treatment, the evidence includes small observational studies (19 to 51 patients).
-Relevant outcomes include functional outcomes (modified Harris Hip Score, Non-arthritic Hip Score), symptom relief, radiographic measurements ( $\alpha$ angle), and need for additional surgery.
+For individuals who are children 15 years of age or younger with slipped capital femoral epiphysis associated femoroacetabular impingement who receive surgical treatment, the evidence includes a systematic review and small observational studies (19 to 51 patients).
+Relevant outcomes include symptoms, functional, health status measures, quality of life, and change in disease status.
 While most patients experienced symptom relief following FAI surgery, the surgery is invasive and complications such as nonunion were reported.
-Evidence is insufficient to determine the effects of the technology on health outcomes.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcomes.

-For individuals who have residual FAI symptoms following a primary surgery who receive revision arthroscopic surgery, the evidence includes systematic reviews of observational studies (>400 patients).
+For individuals who have residual femoroacetabular impingement symptoms following a primary surgery who receive revision arthroscopic surgery, the evidence includes systematic reviews of observational studies (>400 patients).
 Relevant outcomes are symptoms, functional outcomes, health status measures, quality of life, and change in disease status.
-Though the studies were low quality, consistent improvements in functional outcomes, pain relief, and patient satisfaction were reported.
-The evidence is sufficient to determine the technology results in a meaningful improvement in the net health outcome.
+Though the studies were low quality, consistent improvements in functional outcomes, pain relief, and patient satisfaction were reported- in some cases, beyond 3 years.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.